 Heater fails to start

-The most common issue with air heaters is that the heater has problems starting up properly.
-This happens mostly due to fuel supply issues.
+The most common issue with air heaters is trouble starting up.
+In most cases, this comes down to a fuel supply problem.

-• First thing to check is the fuel lines for any air bubbles, leaks, damage, sharp bends, and kinks.
-Manually priming the fuel lines with a tool such as a syringe would help to remove all of the air bubbles or airlocks, providing the fuel lines with fresh fuel.
+Look for air bubbles, leaks, damage, sharp bends, or kinks.
+Try manually priming the fuel lines (a syringe works well for this) to remove any air bubbles or airlocks and ensure the lines are filled with fresh fuel.

-• Third, make sure that the wiring harness is properly connected to a power supply.
+Double-check that the wiring harness is securely connected to the power supply.

-If the heater still won't start, please take detailed pictures of the installation and fill out a customer support form on our website.
+If the heater still doesn’t start, please take detailed photos of your installation and submit a customer support form on our website so our team can assist you further.

 Was this article helpful?